Marakusa/Marakusa/README.md

 ### Hi! 👋

 My name is Markus.
 I'm from Finland.
 I like to spend my free time playing games and developing games.

+# Currenty developing
-I'm currently working on a clown shooter video game with a team of 4 people and an application where you can save and manage your code snippets.
+- Clown shooter video game with a team of 4 people
+- Application where you can save and manage your code snippets
+- An open source chat application

 I know **C#**, **JavaScript**, **Python**, **HTML**, **PHP**, **MySQL**, and **MSSQL**.
 If you're interested in trying out some of my games, you can visit my website at [aquaticstudios.org](https://aquaticstudios.org).